Section 5.6 – Cross Country State Championship

 (b) Competitors line up in finishing order and proceed to the recorders.

-(c) Recorder one (1) records the place of each competitor (in his/her Region/Association column on "the point score sheet").
-The best four (4) places for each region are totalled to arrive at the team point score (and hence place) for each age division
+(c) Recorder one (1) records the place of each competitor (in his/her association column on "the point score sheet").
+The best four (4) places for each association are totalled to arrive at the team point score (and hence place) for each age division

-Age division point scores are totalled to determine overall point scores and carnival placings.(d)
+Age division point scores are totalled to determine overall point scores and championship placings.(d)

-(d) Recorder two (2) records the name and Region/Association of the 1st seven (7) placegetters on "the major placings sheet".
+(d) Recorder two (2) records the name and association of the 1st seven (7) placegetters on "the major placings sheet".

 (e) Competitors retain their own place card as a record of their finishing position.
 Team managers will be given participation certificates to hand on to team members.